Mottistone

 Mottistone is a village and former civil parish, now in the parish of Brighstone, on the Isle of Wight, England.
-It is located in the popular tourist area the Back of the Wight.
+It is in the Back of the Wight.
 It is located 8 miles southwest of Newport in the southwest of the island, and is home to the National Trust's Mottistone Manor.
 In 1931 the parish had a population of 114.
 On 1 April 1933 the parish was abolished and merged with Brighstone.

+Name

+The name means 'the stone of a speaker or a speakers at a meeting', from Old English mōtere and stān, referring to The Longstone, formerly Menhir, an Anglo-Saxon meeting place.
+Its name was given by the Jutes.